 Now, check out how many times and when you had a nosedive.

 As revealed by various tests, this feature may not be flawless as yet.
 However, if you want to have extra gear for your safety, you should keep it on.

-Thanks to the superior gyroscope and accelerometer, the Series 4 is smart enough to distinguish between light and hard falls.
+Thanks to the superior gyroscope and accelerometer, Series 4 and 5 is smart enough to distinguish between light and hard falls.
 And with time, it’s going to get even smarter in identifying the true tumblings.

 You might want to refer these posts as well: